google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 ![](res/kaggle-download.png)

 <!--
-Once you navigate to a dataset in Kaggle you can download the dataset by clicking the 'Download' link.
+Once you navigate to a dataset in Kaggle, you can download the dataset by clicking the 'Download' link.
 If you aren't logged in, you'll be prompted to log in first.